fosslight/hub-guide-en/tips/1_common/5_warning_message/README.md

           <td>
             <ul>
               <li>If OSS List of the FOSSLight Hub has the same OSS but different name, change OSS Name to the name registered in the FOSSLight Hub.</li>
               <li>However, if there is no OSS in the FOSSLight Hub, no correction is necessary.
-(In this case, the <strong>Download location and Homepage column</strong> must be filled in.)</li>
+(In this case, the <strong>Download location column</strong> must be filled in.)</li>
             </ul>
           </td>
         </tr>